Vega 64 2020 + X58 ReviewKana's FineWine Edition

 What is FPS Min Caliber™ ?

-You’ll notice something named “FPS Min Caliber”.
+You will notice something named “FPS Min Caliber”.
 Basically FPS Min Caliber is something I came up to differentiate between FPS absolute minimum which could simply be a point during gameplay when data is loading, saving, uploading, DRM checking etc. The FPS Min Caliber™ is basically my way of letting you know lowest FPS average you’ll see during gameplay.
 The minimum fps [FPS min] can be very misleading at times since it may not always be noticeable.
 FPS min is what you'll encounter only 0.1% during your playtime and most times you won’t even notice it.
 Obviously the average FPS an average Frame Time is what you'll encounter 99% of your playtime.

 What is FPS Max Caliber™ ?